If you volunteer at STSFT, there are lots of different roles you can do.

 You will help with surveys and our Carer Passport Scheme.
 You will also help with things for patients with dementia, veterans and those who have just had a loved one die.

-You can find out more by downloading the job description by clicking here.
+You can find out more by downloading the job description by clicking this link: Patient experience volunteer role description.

 You will help our pharmacy teams.
 You will go between the pharmacy, wards and departments.
 This is to deliver medications on time.

-You can find out more by downloading the job description by clicking here.
+You can find out more by downloading the job description by clicking this link: Pharmacy volunteer role description.

 You will help make veterans feel welcome.
 Veterans are people who used to work in the army, navy or air force.